ayushthakur/ayushthakur.dev/content/post/2022-04-29-Bangalore-Diaries-2022.md

 # Food
 1. [Burger Seigneur](https://www.zomato.com/bangalore/burger-seigneur-indiranagar-bangalore) Best Burgers.
 Can order or dine in

 2. [Sheron Tea Stall](https://www.zomato.com/bangalore/sharon-tea-stall-thippasandra) My favourite tea stall in this world.
 A must try.
 You can club this with Burger Seigneur.
 Their biscuits are damn nice (this is coming from someone who doesnt' eat biscuits)

-3. IDC Kitchen: Really good Dosa, with non-sweet Sambaar.
+3. IDC Kitchen: Good Dosa, with non-sweet sambaar.
+I don't like the non-sweet sambaar though, so this isn't my preference.

 4. [Kunafa Story](https://www.zomato.com/bangalore/kunafa-story-koramangala-5th-block-bangalore) This has become my favourite dessert place.
 I do not have a sweet tooth, until I find myself near 5th block Kormangala.
 I would suggest dining in over ordering in.
 Say hi to Tanzil from my side.

 5. [Go Native Cafe](https://www.zomato.com/bangalore/go-native-1-lavelle-road-bangalore) A beautiful cafe with good internet connectivity.
-The food here is great.
-I loved the vitamini punch drink and the cumin feta beetroot salad.
+The food here is okay, a lot of things to experiment with, some experiments were successful, some failed.
+But I liked the salads and the drinks.
+I loved the vitamin punch drink and the cumin feta beetroot salad.
 I am coming here again for sure.

 6. [Naru Noodle Bar](https://www.narunoodlebar.com/) The cafe that is the talk of the town (at the time of writing i.e. March, 25, 2023).
 I had very high expectation from this 8 seater, reservation only place.
 I tried one Ramen and a Salmon starter, but I found the taste as average and the whole experience wasn't anything out of this world.
 If I were Thai, I might have said "my taste pallete aren't developed to appreciate this taste" but I am not Thai and hence I just say "It bad".

 7. [Thom's Bakery](http://zoma.to/r/20637085) Legendar Bakery and Supermarket.
 It is Virushka's favorite bakery.
 I like the range of products that are available here.
 The bread is great.
 Their puffs and dry cakes are good too.
 But when I looked at the ingredients I realized that they use Dalda and that made me a little sad.
 I will not be having more of their cakes for that reason.

 8.